ibtriz/instagram-clone/README.md

 # Instagram Clone

-Development of an instagram clone for study purposes, powered by ReactJS and StyledComponents
+Development of an instagram interface clone for study purposes, powered by ReactJS and StyledComponents
 #### See the Project
 - [Instagram](https://instagram-clone-pex8kxmxl-ibtriz.vercel.app/)